-

 Smile, ladies!

 Where to next?
 This post is about Barbie’s early built environment.
-The most recent post in this category is part three of the Barbie’s Seventies Travelogue series, and the most popular are those on Mattel Modern and Susy Goose furniture and on penthouse apartments.
+The most recent post in this category concludes the Barbie’s Seventies Travelogue series, and the most popular are those on Mattel Modern and Susy Goose furniture and on penthouse apartments.
 Otherwise, the overall most popular posts on this site are about Barbie shoes, 1959-67, and about Mattel fashion booklets.
 Or just head up to the Table of Contents to see more options.

 -